carmelosammarco/MerOC/README.md

 **The App For Windows OS can be downloaded from [HERE](https://www.dropbox.com/s/rjds1xvag67ygkc/MerOC-win.exe?dl=0).**

-This APP is still a prototype and it is still in development.
+This APP is still a prototype and then in development.
 I just decided to give you a preview.
-Just for your information and technical reason many fuctionalities are removed at the moment especially in the "TAB2:netCDF-Manipulations" where the only fuction working at the moment is the conversion to csv.
+Just for your information and technical reason many fuctionalities are not working at the moment especially in the "TAB2:netCDF-Manipulations" where the only active fuction at the moment is the conversion to csv.

 -------